adamglang/weather-monitoring-api/readme.md

 - Slightly steeper learning curve compared to Python overall (especially typescript)

 #### Rationale:
-Given the high-frequency data ingestion from numerous devices, NodeJS's superior handling of concurrent connections was the deciding factor.
+Given the high-frequency data ingestion from numerous devices, NodeJS's superior handling of concurrent connections was the deciding factor particularly when considering the traffic involved in data ingestion given the number of monitoring devices (approaching a million polled every 5 seconds).
 TypeScript adds type safety, improving maintainability and reducing runtime errors.

 ## 2. Database